Skip to content

 The full Kelly formula for a -110 bet with probability p: stake_fraction = (p * 110 - (1 - p) * 100) / 110.
 For a 54% true probability, full Kelly is about 3.6% of bankroll.
 Almost no one bets full Kelly — variance is brutal, and any error in the probability estimate compounds.
 Quarter Kelly (0.9% of bankroll for a 54% bet) gives most of the long-run growth with much less drawdown.

-The discipline trap: a model that claims 60% on every bet but is actually 53% calibrated will recommend Kelly stakes that bankrupt the bettor.
-Calibration matters more than raw cover rate for sizing decisions — see the FAQ entry on calibration above.
+The discipline trap: a model that claims 60% on every bet but really hits 53% will recommend stakes that bankrupt you.
+Honest confidence matters more than raw cover rate when you're deciding how much to bet — see the FAQ entry on confidence above.

 Line shopping